A Popular Trail, a Healthy Creek

 Attention trail users:

-To keep everyone safe during construction, the B St Trail parking lot will be closed August 20-23, and possibly August 26-27.
-B St Trail will be closed for about five weeks starting August 23.
+To keep everyone safe during construction, B St Trail will be closed for about five weeks starting August 23.
+There will also be periodic parking lot closures.
 While the Old Town Loop will remain open, there will be some heavy equipment crossings — please use caution.
-Call 503.681.3600 with questions or concerns. (updated 8/14/19)
+Call 503.681.3600 with questions or concerns. (updated 9/2/19)

 First planting: 2008 (entire Natural Area); 2019 (current project)